Discover superb wines, dine in alfresco cafes and explore a coastline and hinterland of farms and wilderness on the way to Kangaroo Island.

 Go wine (and spirit) tasting in McLaren Vale

-Explore the undulating vineyards of McLaren Vale, renowned for its Grenache, Shiraz and Italian varieties, where the laid-back style of owner winemakers seduces all who visit.
+Explore the undulating vineyards of McLaren Vale, renowned for its grenache, shiraz and Italian varieties, where the laid-back style of owner winemakers seduces all who visit.
 Laugh at some of the quirkiest wine names in the business, such as Derelict Vineyard Grenache, Woop Woop Cabernet, The Mongrel Sangiovese Blend and Dead Arm Shiraz.
 But there is nothing silly about the quality of the wines, which you can taste at terrific wineries such as Wirra Wirra, Primo Estate and SC Pannell.
 Sample wine, cheese and olive oils at Coriole Vineyards.
-Lunch at d’Arenberg (and check out the quirky Cube tasting room under construction).
+Lunch at d’Arenberg (and check out the quirky Cube tasting room).
 Enjoy dinner and taste from the huge selection of gins (including the locally distilled Settlers Gin) at The Salopian Inn.

 Have lunch or dinner at the Star of Greece

 Enjoy casual Mediterranean fare with loads of fresh local seafood and produce at the Star of Greece, a simple seaside café perched above the turquoise waters and white sands of Port Willunga Beach.
 Ask for a table on the deck and soak up the views that are particularly gorgeous at sunset.
 Or order fish and chips from the outdoor kiosk and head down to the beach.
 Other nearby beaches include family-friendly Sellicks Beach, Aldinga, Port Noarlunga, Normanville and the clothes-optional Maslin Beach.

 Explore the mouth of the Murray River at Goolwa